choi-b/PubHealthData/README.md

 #### MULTIVARIATE ANALYSIS

-The following multivariate techniques were primarily used in the analysis.
+The multivariate techniques primarily used in the analysis include:
   1. Principal Component Analysis (PCA)
   2. PCA with Varimax Rotation
   3. Multiple Correspondence Analysis (MCA)